 64. There are 56.7 Million Freelancers in the United States

 There are now 56.7 million freelancers in the United States, Quartz reports.
-Moreover, the number of freelancers in America grew by 3.7 million between 2013 and 2018, the Freelancers Union and Upwork estimate.
+Moreover, according to estimates from the Freelancers Union and Upwork, the number of freelancers in America grew by 3.7 million between 2013 and 2018.

 65. 70% of Freelancers Train Online

-Freelancers could be better trained than the rest of the workforce; 70% of full-time freelancers participated in online skills training.
+Freelancers could be better trained than the rest; 70% of full-time freelancers participated in online skills training.
 However, only 49% of full-time employees engage in such training.
 Thus, freelancers have a serious advantage over those in the office.

 66. Freelancers Better Trained Than Full-time Workers

 Interestingly, freelancers have a more positive view of learning than full-time workers.
-In fact, 93% of freelancers tell Upwork they value skills training and on-the-job education over a college degree.
+93% of freelancers value skills training and on-the-job education over a college degree.
 Thus, freelancers could be more willing to learn and easier to train than full-time workers.
-That could give freelancers an edge over regular employees finding work in new or growing fields.
+That could give freelancers an edge over employees finding work in new or growing fields.

 67. American Freelancers Are Far Harder Workers

 American freelancers are far harder workers than most people give them credit for.
-In fact, Upwork estimates American freelancers worked 1.07 billion hours a week in 2018, up from 998 million hours a week in 2016.
+Upwork estimates that American freelancers worked 1.07 billion hours a week in 2018, up from 998 million in 2016.

 68. 61% of Freelancers Freelance By Choice